braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/customization.md

 To enable this feature you would send a silent push to the device which allows the device to log an SDK based event.
 This SDK event would subsequently trigger the user-facing in-app message.

-### Step 1: Handle Silent Push and Key Value Pairs
+### Step 1: Handle Silent Push and Key-Value Pairs
 Add the following code within the `application(_:didReceiveRemoteNotification:fetchCompletionHandler:)` method:

 {% tabs %}